9th8/up-to-date-real-world-haskell/18-monad-transformers.md

-From our early examples using monad transformers like `ReaderT` and `StateT`, it might be easy to conclude that the order in which we stack monad transformers doesn\'t matter.
+From our early examples using monad transformers like `ReaderT` and `StateT`, it might be easy to conclude that the order in which we stack monad transformers doesn't matter.

 When we stack `StateT` on top of `State`, it should be clearer that order can indeed make a difference.
 The types
-`StateT Int (State String)` and `StateT String (State Int)` might carry around the same information, but we can\'t use them interchangeably.
+`StateT Int (State String)` and `StateT String (State Int)` might carry around the same information, but we can't use them interchangeably.
 The ordering determines when we need to use `lift` to get at one or the other piece of state.

-Here\'s a case that more dramatically demonstrates the importance of ordering.
+Here's a case that more dramatically demonstrates the importance of ordering.
 Suppose we have a computation that might fail, and we want to log the circumstances under which it does so.